Pork Filling for Bapao

 - Allow to cool and fill the buns.

 I love this recipe because it is simple but tasty.
-I always use good quality kecap manis.
+I always use good quality kecap manis for my pork filling for bapao.
 I like ABC kecap manis.
 This kecap is extremely sweet because of the palm sugar that is used in this soy sauce.

 Want to do something different with your bapao, shape them into piglets and serve at a kids party :-).